pulumi/terraform-provider-aws/website/docs/r/s3_object_copy.html.markdown

 * `source_customer_key_md5` - (Optional) Specifies the 128-bit MD5 digest of the encryption key according to RFC 1321.
 Amazon S3 uses this header for a message integrity check to ensure that the encryption key was transmitted without error.
 * `storage_class` - (Optional) Specifies the desired [storage class](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CopyObject.html#AmazonS3-CopyObject-request-header-StorageClass) for the object.
 Defaults to `STANDARD`.
 * `tagging_directive` - (Optional) Specifies whether the object tag-set are copied from the source object or replaced with tag-set provided in the request.
 Valid values are `COPY` and `REPLACE`.
-* `tags` - (Optional) A map of tags to assign to the object.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the object. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `website_redirect` - (Optional) Specifies a target URL for [website redirect](http://docs.aws.amazon.com/AmazonS3/latest/dev/how-to-page-redirect.html).

 ### grant